From the river to the sea: Historical usage

-Palestinian usage of this phrase is also unclear.
+The origins of Palestinian usage of this phrase are unclear.
 Kelley writes that the phrase was adopted by the Palestine Liberation Organization (PLO) in the mid-1960s; while Elliott Colla notes that "it is unclear when and where the slogan "from the river to the sea," first emerged within Palestinian protest culture."
 In November 2023, Colla wrote that he had not encountered the phrase — in either Standard nor Levantine Arabic — in Palestinian revolutionary media of the 1960s and 1970s and noted that "the phrase appears nowhere in the Palestinian National Charters of 1964 or 1968, nor in the Hamas Charter of 1988."

 The 1964 charter of the PLO's Palestinian National Council called for "the recovery of the usurped homeland in its entirety".
 The 1964 charter stated that "Jews who are of Palestinian origin shall be considered Palestinians if they are willing to live peacefully and loyally in Palestine", specifically defining "Palestinian" as those who had "normally resided in Palestine until 1947".
 In the 1968 revision, the charter was further revised, stating that "Jews who had resided normally in Palestine until the beginning of the Zionist invasion" would be considered Palestinian.
 In the 1969 revision, the PLO promised equal citizenship to all Jews, including those who had recently immigrated, if they renounced Zionism.
-Thus by 1969, the PLO used the phrase "free Palestine from the river to the sea" to mean a single democratic secular state that would replace Israel.
+Thus by 1969, according to Kelley, the PLO used the phrase "free Palestine from the river to the sea" to mean a single democratic secular state that would replace Israel.

 In 1979, the phrase was invoked by delegates attending the Palestine Congress of North America.

 Map showing Israel and the Palestinian Territories as outlined by the Oslo Accords in 1993.
 The Jordan River is on the right, and the Mediterranean Sea is on the left.

 Colla notes that activists of the First Intifada (1987–1993) "remember hearing variations of the phrase in Arabic from the late 1980s onwards" and that the phrases have been documented in graffiti from the period in works such as Saleh Abd al-Jawad's "Faṣāʾil al-ḥaraka l-waṭaniyya l-Filasṭīniyya fī l-ʾarāḍī l-muḥtalla wa-shuʿārāt al-judrān" (1991) and Julie Peteet's "The Writing on the Walls: The Graffiti of the Intifada" (1996).